MODAP/stack/README.md

 2. Once apogee is reached, Hand code snaps a photo and call the processing code in Brain.
 Simultaneously, Hand code sends the processed image.
 3. Then, Hand code work on guiding it back down.

+# CI Pipeline
+The CI workflow should cross-compile correct binary to work on a [NanoPi NEO Air](https://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO_Air).
+Find the current builds in the artifacts page.